 And they were.

 These are just three of many great influence and negotiation techniques.
+And you can check out my article on using "we-arguments" here, or on how to make the other person identify with you here.
 But even practicing just these three will increase your influence and your results in negotiations drastically.

-So enjoy, but please use your new powers for good 😉
+So enjoy, make sure you practice, and please use your new powers for good ;)

 Part of being a skilled negotiator is, of course, to be confident in your communication.
 If you want to increase your social confidence, check out my online courses!